 .gitignore with a bunch of files to ignore (that we have to remember to update each time an unimportant file gets added to our $HOME)?
 And what about other Git repositories that resides in our $HOME directory as well?

-Okay, heres how you can accomplish your goal in a really simple way.
+Here's how you can accomplish your goal.
+Create a

-.gitignore in your $HOME directory and let it only contain a single asterisk sign.
-Lets use the
+.gitignore in your $HOME directory and let it only contain a single asterisk sign

 The asterisk sign in

-$ git init $ git add -f foo.txt $ git add -f bar.txt $ git add -f mydir1 $ git add -f mydir2 $ git commit -a
+$ git init $ git add -f foo.txt $ git add -f bar.txt $ git commit -a -m "Add two new files"

-Now the file "foo.txt", "bar.txt" and the directories "mydir1" and "mydir2" has been added to your $HOME Git repository and everything else has been ignored.
+bar.txt" has been added to our $HOME Git repository and everything else has been ignored.

 The benefit of this approach is: